Heritage Status: Unknown

 Quantity: 15 tupu

 Description: Healthy vigorous plants with excellent crops of good sized white tubers.
 Joseph, our grower, is very impressed with this variety in terms of health, reliability and yield.
+Has become one of our favourites with a lovely creamy texture.

 To help you decide which varieties will be best for you.